nathanielhein/github-bio/README.md

 - 👋 Hi, I’m @nathanielhein
-- 👀 I’m interested in ... lots of stuff
+- 👀 I’m interested in lots of stuff
-- 🌱 I’m currently learning ... how to manage my diabetes better
+- 🌱 Not knowledgeable on code in the slightest
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ <- This is an emoji
-- 📫 How to reach me ... please don't <3
+- 📫 If you need to reach me, this area won't be of any use

 <!---
 nathanielhein/nathanielhein is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.